Judge Sentences Teens to Read Diverse Books After Vandalism

 Either way, the boys will have to write a report on each book and film they choose, with signed proof from their parents that they didn't just look to Cliff Notes.

-But there's more: The boys also also have to visit the United States Holocaust Museum and the American History Museum, as well as write a research paper "to explain the message that the swastikas and white power messages sen to the African American community, as well as the broader community, which includes African Americans, Jews, Muslims and other minority groups," the deposition reads.
+But there's more: The boys also also have to visit the United States Holocaust Museum and the American History Museum, as well as write a research paper "to explain the message that the swastikas and white power messages send to the African American community, as well as the broader community, which includes African Americans, Jews, Muslims and other minority groups," the deposition reads.

 Rueda said the sentence is meant to help the boys understand the impact of their actions.